-In the course of the alternating iteration, these projections can be computed recurrently, using only the $k$-th TT blocks of $A$, $f$ and $u$ and the projections from the previous step \cite{holtz-ALS-DMRG-2012}.
+In the course of the alternating iteration, these projections can be computed recursively, using only the $k$-th TT blocks of $A$, $\mathrm{f}$ and $\mathrm{u}$ and the projections from the previous step \cite{holtz-ALS-DMRG-2012}.

 However, the solution interfaces $U^{(<k)}$, $U^{(>k)}$ are dense.
-Hence the projections in \eqref{eq:Aleft}, as well as the whole reduced matrix in \eqref{eq:Alocal}, are also dense even if the TT blocks $\A^{(k)}$ are sparse, e.g. $\A^{(k)}(j_k,j_k')=0$ for all $j_k \neq j_k'$.
-The next section is devoted to the main contribution of this paper, on how to avoid this unnecessary computational cost.
+Hence, the projections in \eqref{eq:Aleft} and the reduced matrix in \eqref{eq:Alocal} are also dense, even if the TT blocks $\A^{(k)}$ are sparse, e.g. even if $\A^{(k)}(j_k,j_k')=0$ for all $j_k \neq j_k'$.
+The next section is devoted to the main contribution of this paper, on how to avoid this unnecessary ``fill-in'' and the associated computational cost.